-Tangible capital assets are written down when conditions indicate that they no longer contribute to the IWK's ability to provide goods and services, or when the value of future economic benefits associated with the tangible capital assets are less than their net book value.
+Tangible capital assets are written down when conditions indicate that they no longer contribute to IWK Health's ability to provide goods and services, or when the value of future economic benefits associated with the tangible capital assets are less than their net book value.
 Write-downs are accounted for as expenses in the statement of operations.
 Write-downs are not reversed.

-When a tangible capital asset is removed from service, destroyed, becomes obsolete, scrapped, etc., the asset is disposed as of the specified effective date.
-Assets will be retired from the accounts of the IWK when the asset is disposed.
+When a tangible capital asset is removed from service, destroyed, becomes obsolete, scrapped, etc., it is retired from the accounts of IWK Health as of the asset's disposal date.
 The gain or loss on disposal will be calculated as the difference between the proceeds received and the net book value of the asset.
 The gain or loss on disposal will be recorded as revenue or an expense in the statement of operations.